 Contact a DUI Lawyer in Troy, IL Today

 If you or a family member have been charged with DUI in Troy, IL, you need to take action right away.
-DUI cases move fast, and the consequences — like jail, losing your license, and a permanent record — can affect your life for years.
-You need a DUI defense attorney in Troy, IL who can act fast and start protecting your rights.
+DUI cases move quickly, and the penalties can follow you for years — including jail time, license suspension, and permanent marks on your driving record.
+You need a DUI lawyer in Troy, IL who can get involved right away and start building your defense.

-Our team will fight for you at every phase — from your initial arrest to license reinstatement and court defense.
-Contact us online today or call (314) 900-HELP to get the help you need.
+We’re ready to defend you at every step — from the moment you are arrested through the license process and trial.
+Contact us online or call (314) 900-HELP today to start building your defense.
 We represent people facing DUI charges in Troy, IL and throughout Southern Illinois.